Colonoscopy and Sigmoidoscopy for IBS

 - Unexplained weight loss

-- Screening for colorectal cancer2,3
+- Screening for colon polyps and colorectal cancer

 The difference between sigmoidoscopy and colonoscopy

-Additional tests for the diagnosis of IBS
+Additional tests for diagnosing IBS